abhinav1912/SHA-256/README.md

 Can be executed on any Python version, but v3+ is recommended.

 - Clone the repository
-- Inside `test_object` in `main.py`, modify the string.
+- In `main.py`, modify the `root_string`.
 Set it to the value for which you need to compute the hash
 - Execute `main.py`

    [guide]: <https://qvault.io/cryptography/how-sha-2-works-step-by-step-sha-256>